To inquire about a dog license application or for information on dog licensing please call (905) 873-2601 ext. 2337

 The Ministry of Natural Resources is monitoring and testing raccoons and skunks in Halton Region.

-Due to the concern for public safety, Halton Hills Canine Control Services will now respond to calls regarding sick raccoons and skunks on public property.
+Due to the concern for public safety, Omega Canine Control Services will now respond to calls regarding sick raccoons and skunks on public property.
 Calls will be accepted for private property on condition that the sick or injured animal is contained within a trap.
 These animals must be accessible to the Officers in the yard areas and not located in an attic, rooftop or similar inaccessible area.
 Traps can be obtained by residents by contacting Public Works at 905-873-2601 ext.
 2607 for animals in this situation for a $100 returnable deposit and a $5 per day fee.
 Once captured, Canine Control staff will pick up the animal.

 Omega Canine Control Services can be reached at 905 877-6235.